lbrn/lbrn-jekyll/summer-research/faq.markdown

 **How do I choose a mentor professor and a project?**

 * You are ultimately responsible for choosing your mentor and project.
 You will need to contact faculty members directly to ask about working with them.
-If you have any questions, please contact the LBRN office by email LBRN@lsu.edu.
+If you have any questions, please contact the LBRN office by email lbrn@lsu.edu.

 * There is a prospective mentor list for Undergraduate, Graduate and Faculty Researchers listed under: Summer Research Mentors, that page is also for those Faculty at research institutions who wish to mentor students.